timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-01-11
+# Objectives for Today 2022-01-12

-- Exploring art and trying various things to bring together a new / different style to RoR.
+- Creating / finding emotes for some form of player to player communication.
-- Try creating a skybox with the dark blue diagonal squares/rectangles.
+- More stuff on Rally of Rockets.
-- Try highlighting the car frame.
+- Meetings in the afternoon, likely stopping around 11 or 12.

 **Goal**